Definition

 European Parliament Schedules Plenary Vote on Detergents and Surfactants Regulation

-The European Parliament has scheduled a plenary vote for January 22, 2026, on the proposed regulation to repeal and replace the existing Detergents Regulation.
-This move signals the final stages of the legislative process, requiring manufacturers to prepare for updated market access, labeling, and surveillance requirements for detergents and surfactants.
+The European Parliament has scheduled a final plenary vote for January 2026 on the new regulation governing detergents and surfactants.
+This milestone signals the imminent replacement of current rules, requiring manufacturers to accelerate compliance planning for updated labeling, safety, and market surveillance obligations.

 These are just a few of the most recent Surfactants alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.